frankmullenger/silverstripe-statusmessage/README.md

 Usage Overview
 --------------

+Session
 1. Set a status message in a controller or similar e.g: `StatusMessage::set(StatusMessage::STATUS_SUCCESS, "Here is some message");`
 2. Get a status message out of the session in a template e.g: `<% include StatusMessage %>`

+URL
+When redirecting have to pass the status message in the URL rather than the Session.
+1. Set the message as above.
+2. Append the status message to the GET string e.g: Director::redirect(Director::absoluteBaseURL() . $this->Link() . '?' .
+StatusMessage::query_string());

 Known Issues
 ------------